Almogma/Assignment1/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You need to download all the files posted to Git

 ```
 Give examples